swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/resources_for_online_workshops.md

 - April 24, [blog post with information about cloud instances that are now available as backup for learners in Carpentries workshops with installation issues](https://carpentries.org/blog/2020/04/scaffolds/)
 - April 28, [blog post with information to guide Carpentries Instructors as they teach workshops remotely](https://carpentries.org/blog/2020/04/instructor-updates-for-online-workshops/).
 - FAQ For Workshop Coordination [can be found here on The Carpentries website](https://carpentries.org/workshop_faq/).
+- Announcing a New Series of Online Workshop Themed Discussions.
+Learn more [here](https://carpentries.org/blog/2020/05/online-workshop-themed-discussions/)

 [Discussions on Discourse](https://forum.carpentries.org/) by The Carpentries Instructor Trainer community.